Airborne Express Flight 827: Investigation

-The National Transportation Safety Board (NTSB) launched an investigation into the accident and arrived at the crash site the next day on December 23.
+The National Transportation Safety Board (NTSB) launched an investigation into the accident and arrived at the crash site the same day.
+Both flight recorders were recovered the next morning.
+Rescue teams also recovered all six bodies.
 Efforts to reach the accident site were initially hampered due to its remote location.
-Both flight recorders were recovered the same day.

-According to the flight data recorder (FDR), the aircraft was in a nose-down wings-down position of 26 and 52 degrees, respectively, at impact.
+The aircraft's flight controls were destroyed in the crash, but the NTSB recovered two trim jackscrews from the horizontal stabilizer.

 The NTSB recreated the stall in a simulator.
 In the simulation, the stick shaker activated at 144 kn.
 Despite deepening the stall, no unexpected nose-down pitches or lateral rolls occurred in the simulator.
 The decreasing airspeed caused the nose to pitch up.

-In 1991, another Airborne Express DC-8 entered a real stall during an FEF, but the flight crew was able to recover and test continued with no further incidents.
+In 1991, another Airborne Express DC-8 had entered a real stall during an FEF, but the flight crew was able to recover and test continued with no further incidents.
 In the 1991 incident, the stick-shaker activated the same time the buffeting sensation occurred.
-A revised stall recovery procedure was issued to Airborne Express, which agreed to incorporate.
+The Federal Aviation Administration (FAA) issued a revised stall recovery procedure to Airborne Express, which they agreed to incorporate.
 However, the airline had only partially incorporated the procedure at the time of the Flight 827 accident.

 Airborne Express' flight operation manual contained only a short section labeled "Test Flights" and the requirements for FEF's read: